Everest Base Camp Trek - 12 Days

 Other expenses

-• All cold and warm drinks like bottled water, hot water, soft drinks, juice, beer, alcohol, tea, coffee, etc.
+• All non-alcoholic drinks like bottled water, hot water, soft drinks, juice, tea, coffee and alcoholic drinks are not included, etc.

 • Additional costs due to delays caused by circumstances out of our control, like landslides, unfavourable weather, itinerary modification due to safety concerns, illness, changes in government policies, strikes, etc.